 When it comes time to decide between a branded or unbranded insight community, start by determining the objectives of the community.
 Are you looking to crowdsource ideas from some of your company’s current customers?
 Do you want to get feedback from customers who are familiar with your brand and who use your products and solutions regularly?

 Before you start any research initiative you have to first know what you are going to do with the data that you gather.
 Who are your stakeholders who will be reviewing the reports and how will you characterize the results of the data to them?

 Another factor to consider is what kind of materials or information you will be showing the community members.
 If you are regularly showing concepts in which it is obvious to customers that it is your brand, then it probably makes sense to just be transparent and brand with the company identity.

 Finally, you may find that the option to have one of each – both a branded and an unbranded insight community – is the best fit for your needs.
 Some companies like the advantage of having a branded community to evaluate their new products and marketing concepts in a transparent way, while also having an unbranded community to explore consumer opinion with the broader market.

 The decision of whether to have a branded or unbranded insight community is an important one that should be entered into in a mindful manner.
 You can secure great insights with either approach.
 In addition, insight communities evolve just as companies’ objectives and priorities do.
 So, it is not uncommon to see companies change their approach in the longer term to fit their needs.

 My-Take is a greater Boston based insight and marketing technology company that can help your company make smarter decisions and market your products and solutions more effectively based on feedback from powerful online insight communities and panels.
-If you have questions about whether you should assemble a branded or unbranded insight community, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click the button below to request a free consultation.
+If you have questions about whether you should assemble a branded or unbranded insight community, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click here to request a free consultation.